nusneuromorphic/nusneuromorphic.github.io/pages/index.md

   </tr>
 </table>

-We are a Research Group based on NUS (Temasek Laboratories and SINAPSE).
+We are a research group based in <a href="http://www.temasek-labs.nus.edu.sg/"> Temasek Laboratories</a> and <a href="https://www.sinapse.institute/"> Singapore Institute for Neurotechnology (SINAPSE) </a> at the National University of Singapore.

-Our lab performs research on neuromorphic computing, spiking neural networks, event-based vision with the aim of developing efficient algorithms for low resource applications and high temporal fidelity.
+Our lab performs research on neuromorphic computing, spiking neural networks, and event-based vision with the aim of developing efficient algorithms for low resource applications with high temporal fidelity.

 <p align=center>
 	<img src="/images/welcome/EyeCamera.jpg"  width="300"/>